Student Travel Support

 Greg Boyer, Great Lakes Research Consortium

 SUNY College of Environmental Science and Forestry

 Phone: 315- 470-6720; Fax: 315-470-6970

 Terms and Conditions of Awards: All travel awards will be provided after the conference.
 To receive a check for their award, winners must submit travel receipts or verified documentation of their costs to the GLRC Office.
-These receipts include a confirmation of registration for the conference, a copy of the abstract and a completed travel reimbursement form (an original signature is required).
+These receipts include a confirmation of registration for the conference, a copy of the abstract and a completed travel reimbursement form (please request this from from Greg Boyer; an original signature is required).
 Reimbursements will be made to students for actual travel expenses such as gasoline and tolls or mileage at the fleet rate of $0.40 per mile.
 Registration fees, housing costs and abstract submission fees are also eligible for reimbursement.
 Meals and per diem expenses are not eligible.